Community Music Space

 Lessonmate is our platform for creating online makeup lessons when students cancel.

-When to Use Lessonmate:
+When to Use:

 • You cancel: You can offer a Lessonmate as an option (client may choose this or a credit)

-Access & Support:
+Equipment & Support:

-• Check the Lessonmate Help Center for tutorials on all features
+• Check the Lessonmate Help Center for tutorials

 QUICK REFERENCE GUIDE

-Critical Opus1 Actions for Getting Paid
+Critical Actions for Getting Paid

-1. Take attendance for EVERY lesson
+1. Take attendance for EVERY lesson in Opus1

-2. Cancel lessons properly in system
+2. Cancel lessons properly in the system

 4. Request time off in advance